Bis-gamma-glutamylcystine reductase

-Thus, the two substrates of this enzyme are gamma-glutamylcysteine and nicotinamide adenine dinucleotide phosphate ion, whereas its 3 products are bis-gamma-glutamylcystine, nicotinamide adenine dinucleotide phosphate, and hydrogen ion.
+The three substrates of this enzyme are bis-γ-glutamylcystine, reduced nicotinamide adenine dinucleotide phosphate (NADPH), and a proton.
+Its products are γ-L-Glutamyl-L-cysteine and oxidised NADP^{+}.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on a sulfur group of donors with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is gamma-glutamylcysteine:NADP+ oxidoreductase.
 This enzyme is also called NADPH2:bis-gamma-glutamylcysteine oxidoreductase.
 This enzyme participates in glutathione metabolism.